-Visiting Palm Springs and wondering what do to?
-I took over the Real Simple magazine Instagram recently to share my insider recommendations on where to stay, play, shop and eat in Palm Springs!
+Visiting the Coachella Valley and wondering what to do in Palm Springs?
+I took over the Real Simple magazine Instagram recently to share my insider recommendations on where to stay, play, shop and eat.
+Read on to discover what to do in Palm Springs!

 Third Stop: Vintage Shopping